Duluth, Minnesota: Government

-Duluth is in Minnesota's 8th congressional district, represented by Pete Stauber of the Republican Party.
-It has a Mayor–Council form of government.
-The mayor is Emily Larson, who took office in 2016 as Duluth's first female mayor.
-The longest-serving mayor in Duluth history is Samuel F. Snively, who served from 1921 to 1937 and is largely remembered for the effort he put into creating numerous parks and boulevards throughout the city, particularly Seven Bridges Road and Skyline Parkway.
+Duluth is in Minnesota's 8th congressional district, represented by Republican Pete Stauber.
+It has a mayor–council form of government.
+The mayor is Roger Reinert, who took office in 2024 after defeating incumbent Emily Larson, the city's first female mayor.
+The Democratic–Farmer–Labor Party has controlled the mayor's office continuously since 1975.
+Duluth's longest-serving mayor was Samuel F. Snively, serving from 1921 to 1937.
+He is remembered for his initiatives creating parks and boulevards, such as the Seven Bridges Road and Skyline Parkway.

 The City Administration makes policy proposals to a nine-member City Council.
 Duluth's five representational districts are divided into 36 precincts.
 Each district elects its own councilor.
 There are also four at-large councilors, representing the entire city.
-The City Council elects a president who presides at meetings.
+The City Council elects a president who presides over meetings.

-Duluth is the heart of the state's 7th legislative district, represented in the Minnesota Senate by Jen McEwen and in the Minnesota House of Representatives by Jennifer Schultz (District 7A) and Liz Olson (District 7B), all members of the Democratic-Farmer-Labor Party, which has long dominated the city's politics.
+Duluth is the heart of the state's 8th legislative district, represented in the Minnesota Senate by Jen McEwen and in the Minnesota House of Representatives by Alicia Kozlowski (District 8B) and Peter Johnson (District 8A)—all members of the Democratic–Farmer–Labor Party, which has long dominated the city's (as well as the state's) politics.